-What matters most is still invisible to the metrics.
+What matters most is still

 A recurring pattern.

-What isn’t seen can’t shape strategic decisions.
+What isn’t seen can’t be governed.

 A different strategic layer.